jaredbranum/zootr-tracker/README.md

 ## Features

 * Available checks shown based on what you've collected
-* Support for Accessible rules, No Major Glitches, and Logic-Only
+* Support for Standard rules and Logic-Only
 * Configurable options for Rainbow Bridge, Open Door, Open Forest, and Fast Ganon
 * Options to shuffle Weird Egg, Ocarinas, and Gerudo's Card
 * A quick dialog box to assign medallions and stones to dungeons by reading the Pedestal of Time